Yoyae/copay/CONTRIBUTING.md

 <a name="support"></a>
 ## Support requests

-If you are having particular problem with your Copay instalation, please first [search older issues](https://github.com/yoyae/copay-monoeci/issues) in order to learn if the issue is already reported.
+If you are having particular problem with your Copay-Monoeci instalation, please first [search older issues](https://github.com/yoyae/copay-monoeci/issues) in order to learn if the issue is already reported.
 It could be fixed already.

 Please also check our [FAQ](https://github.com/yoyae/copay-monoeci/wiki/COPAY---FAQ).